Earnings management

-Earnings management, in accounting, is the act of intentionally influencing the process of financial reporting to obtain some private gain.
+In accounting, earnings management is the act of intentionally influencing the process of financial reporting to obtain some private gain.
 Earnings management involves the alteration of financial reports to mislead stakeholders about the organization's underlying performance, or to "influence contractual outcomes that depend on reported accounting numbers."

 Earnings management has a negative effect on earnings quality, and may weaken the credibility of financial reporting.
 Furthermore, in a 1998 speech Securities and Exchange Commission chairman Arthur Levitt called earnings management "widespread".
 Despite its pervasiveness, the complexity of accounting rules can make earnings management difficult for individual investors to detect.

 Occurrence and response by regulators

 Earnings management is believed to be widespread.
 A 1990 report on earnings management situations stated that "short-term earnings are being managed in many, if not all companies", and in a 1998 speech, Securities and Exchange Commission (SEC) chairman Arthur Levitt called earnings management a "widespread, but too little-challenged custom".
 In a 2013 essay, Ray Ball, while opining that accounting research was not reliably documenting earnings management, wrote: "Of course earnings management goes on. [...]
 People have been tried and convicted."
 A 2020 report indicated that earnings management was the most common type of accounting fraud the SEC has taken action against under its whistleblower program.

 The SEC has criticized earnings management as having adverse consequences for financial reporting, and for masking "the true consequences of management's decisions".
 It has called on standard-setters to make changes to accounting standards to improve financial statement transparency, and has called for increased oversight over the financial reporting process.
 The SEC has also pressed charges against the management of firms involved in fraudulent earnings management.